DaveGravel/DGPromptGenLlama/README.md

 ATTENTION:
 If you have already downloaded version 5, I had to update a file a few minutes after uploading it.
 If you're not sure you have the correct modified version, please update again.
 Sorry about this!
 The next update will likely be a major cleanup of the code, which may take a few days.

 If you get a 4-bit error or something similar with the workflow, just recreate the model loader node to fix it.
-If the error continues, try using nobit.
+Edited: Ok, I have found where this problem is coming from.
+Make sure to set device_mode to auto.
+If the error happens again, ensure you have downloaded the latest node code.
+I have added a temporary fix for this issue.

 I have added three more workflows that use Flux and my sampler upscaler.
 These three workflows are simpler; I removed some extra elements that are in my larger workflow.